Life Transitions are hard and you never know what is around the corner in life!

 And you’re doing it all alone!

 You just wish you could fast forward and wake up tomorrow living in the new scenario.
-Be done with the awkwardness of transitioning.
-Wishing to leave the uncertainty behind you and move forward with confidence is very appealing and desired.
+You just want to be done with the awkwardness of transitioning.
+The thought of leaving the uncertainty behind you and move forward with confidence is very appealing and desired.

 No one should have to go through that alone!

-Mindful Moments, LLC is here to both guide and support you through this challenging time.
-We are here for the moments you just want to give up that dream scenario.
-And we will be here during those times you are left in disbelief and tragedy when the nightmare has come true.
-Let us have your back as you push through to the next chapter of your life.
+I am here to both guide and support you through this challenging time.
+I am here for the moments you just want to give up that dream scenario.
+And I will be here during those times you are left in disbelief and tragedy when the nightmare has come true.
+Let me have your back and support you as you push through to the next chapter of your life.

 You’re probably thinking but “I’m not depressed, I don’t need therapy.”

 Admitting that you go to therapy used to be viewed as a shameful and taboo topic.
 Nowadays most people have attended counseling at least once in their life.
-And they come to therapy for a variety of reasons, most often dealing with life altering moments.
-So, while you may not need therapy you could in fact benefit significantly from its affects.
+And they come to therapy for a variety of reasons, most often dealing with life-altering moments.
+So, while you may not need therapy you could in fact benefit significantly from its effects.

-You won’t have to lie down on a couch and talk endlessly about your father, unless you want to.
+You won’t have to lie down on a couch and talk endlessly about your father unless you want to.
 Instead, learn new ways of handling stress and using these skills in your daily life to help ease the transition you are currently going through.
-Find new perspectives to old problems and develop new solutions.
+Find new perspectives on old problems and develop new solutions.